MayurDivate/TCGA_Data_Download/README.md

 # TCGA_Data_Download

-This package provides utility to download data, meta-data from TCGA
+This package provides utility to download data and meta-data from TCGA using its API.

 #### Examples